Listen to the Full Presentation

 2. Understand Your Timing

 Market multiples can vary significantly year-to-year.
-For instance, manufacturing companies traded at 7.3x EBITDA in 2022 versus 6.5x in 2023 – a difference worth $4 million on a $5 million EBITDA business.
+For instance, manufacturing companies traded at 7.3x EBITDA in 2022 versus 6.5x in 2023 – a difference worth $4 million on a $5 million EBITDA business.3.
+Position for Strategic Value

 - Complementary service offerings